gerbof/DesignPatterns/README.md

 # DesignPatterns
-A collection of design patterns implemented qith examples in Java
+A collection of design patterns implemented with examples in Java